 Irrespective of the mechanism, the increased pressure leads to extra-axial mass effect and compression of the frontal lobes 1,2.
 The presence of air between the frontal tips suggests that the pressure of the air is at least greater than that of the surface tension of cerebrospinal fluid between the frontal lobes 4.

-Initially, subdural air compresses the frontal lobes resulting in the peaking sign is present, before the frontal lobes become separated in a characteristic appearance, aptly termed the Mount Fuji sign 3-5.
+Initially, subdural air compresses the frontal lobes resulting in the peaking sign.
+As it progresses the frontal lobes become separated creating a characteristic appearance, aptly termed the Mount Fuji sign 3-5.